Historic District and Landmarks Commission

 AS OF JANUARY 1ST, 2012 HISTORIC DISTRICT AND LANDMARKS COMMISSION DUTIES WILL BE HANDLED BY THE PLANNING COMMISSION.

-Purpose of the Historic District and Landmarks Commission is to promote the public health, safety and general welfare by establishing procedures, regulations and conditions for the preservation, protection, enhancement, restoration, rehabilitation, perpetuation and use of improvements, buildings, structures, signs, objects, sites and areas within the City for the following reasons:
+Purpose of the Historic District is to promote the public health, safety and general welfare by establishing procedures, regulations and conditions for the preservation, protection, enhancement, restoration, rehabilitation, perpetuation and use of improvements, buildings, structures, signs, objects, sites and areas within the City for the following reasons:

 - To preserve, protect, enhance and perpetuate certain improvements, buildings and structures which reflect outstanding elements of the City's cultural, artistic, social, economic, political, architectural, engineering, historic or other heritage;